nvdla/doc/doc/ias/unit_description.rst

 Overview
 ~~~~~~~~

-The input images and processed results are stored in external DRAM, but
+Input images and processed results are stored in external DRAM, but
-external DRAM bandwidth and latency do not meet NVDLA’s requirements.
+external DRAM bandwidth and latency are generally insufficient to
+allow NVDLA to fully utilize it's MAC arrays.
+Therefore NVDLA
+is configured with a secondary memory interface to on-chip SRAM.

-NVDLA needs to move data between external DRAM and internal SRAM.
+To utilize the on-chip SRAM, NVDLA needs to move data between external DRAM
+and SRAM.
 Bridge DMA is proposed to full-fill this purpose.
 There are two
-independent paths, one is copying data from external DRAM to internal
+independent paths, one is copies data from external DRAM to internal
-SRAM , and the other one is copying data from internal SRAM to external
+SRAM , and the other one is copies data from internal SRAM to external
 DRAM.
-Bi-direction cannot work simultaneously.
+Both directions cannot work simultaneously.
 BDMA can also move data
 from external DRAM to external DRAM, or from internal SRAM to internal
 SRAM.